artembokhan/mysql-clone/README.md

 `<path>` can be either a tablespace file or a data directory.

-## Server Setup for Clone (Native SQL)
+## Server Setup for Clone

-Below is a minimal example for a remote clone using `CLONE INSTANCE FROM`.
+Below is a minimal example for a remote clone.

-The command is executed on the **recipient**.
-The donor responds to the clone protocol automatically; there is no separate SQL command to start clone on the donor.

 ### Donor